RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **2020**: Britain officially left the EU.

+**2020**: Latin America Drug War broke out, with major cartels in power across several countries including Mexico and Brazil.

+**2020**: The economies of the Caribbean states have completely collapsed.

-**2021**: Fukushima earthquake happened.
-Japan dumped nuclear waste from Fukushima nuclear power plant accident into Pacific Ocean.
-China, Russia and the US organized a coalition army stationed in Japan.
+**2021**: The secondary earthquake at Fukushima caused Japan to pour the nuclear wastes from its power plant into the Pacific Ocean; Chinese, Russian, and American forces then occupied the country, which was nearly wiped out.

 **2022**: Russian-Ukrainian War **broke out**.